asciimoo/omnom/README.md

 ## Features

+ - Websites are captured as your browser renders it - saves the displayed content of heavily JS driven dynamic pages
  - Self hosted
  - Web interface with multiuser support
  - Flexible filtering - by date, free text search in content, tags, users, domains, URLs, etc..